-Demi Lovato’s Family ‘Fears For Her Safety’, Hopes She Will Remove ‘Bad Influences’ Out Of Her Life
+Demi Lovato’s Family ‘Fears For Her Safety,’ Hopes She Will Remove ‘Bad Influences’ Out Of Her Life

-As the weekend approaches, Demi Lovato still remains hospitalized in Los Angeles following her alleged drug overdose last month at her Hollywood Hills home.
+As the weekend soldiers on, Demi Lovato still remains hospitalized in Los Angeles following her alleged drug overdose last month at her Hollywood Hills home.
 It has been reported that Lovato has agreed to check herself into a rehab facility following her impending hospital release.
-However, according to a recent report by Hollywood Life, Lovato’s family “fears for her safety” as they hope she will rid herself from “bad influences” in regards to the company she keeps as she faces an uphill battle back to sobriety.
+However, according to a recent report by Hollywood Life, Lovato’s family “fears for her safety,” as they hope she will rid herself of “bad influences” in regards to the company she keeps as she faces an uphill battle back to sobriety.

 As previously reported by the Inquisitr, the “Confident” singer, 25, had apparently been surrounding herself with people who instead of helping her when they sensed her sobriety was at a fragile state, enabled her to fully relapse back into her drug use.
 The more she spiraled down to rock bottom, the more her “hanger-on friends” were drawn to her and in Lovato’s “vulnerable” state, she let them in.

 It for this reason the “Heart Attack” singer’s family would like to have some input on who Lovato hangs out with once she leaves the hospital and begins her path to a sober life once again.
-What makes the situation that more difficult is that her family realizes they have “zero control” over Lovato’s choices.
+What makes the situation more difficult is that her family realizes they have “zero control” over Lovato’s choices.

 Demi Lovato's six years of sobriety was a 'fight every single day': https://t.co/vvQyrN9Yax pic.twitter.com/C9O44Lji0t